Blog

 -

-Murmurations – a sky dance between predator and prey
+Murmurations – A sky dance between predator and prey

 There are few sights in nature as mesmerizing as a starling murmuration.
 At dusk, thousands of birds, resplendent in their winter plummage, gather into a shifting, fluid mass — rippling, folding, and twisting across the sky like smoke caught on the breeze.